Flow-matic/Trading-Bot/README.md

 # Cryptocurrency and Forex Trading Bot

+---

+## Disclaimer
+This bot is for educational purposes only.
+It does not include live trading functionality and is not intended for financial advice or use in real trading without further testing and risk management.

+---

 ## Overview
 This trading bot collects real-time cryptocurrency and forex market data and allows for further customization to implement trading strategies.
 It fetches data using: